Komtar: Design

 Lim Chong Eu, chief minister of Penang (1969–1990).

-Abdul Razak, prime minister of Malaysia (1970–1976).
+Abdul Razak Hussein, prime minister of Malaysia (1970–1976).

 Komtar was conceived to be a step in 1970s "progressive" urban planning of the Penang state government.
 It was expected to ease congestion and remove urban slums from George Town's city centre which appeared after the 1960s recession.

 According to Lim Chong Eu, the complex was a "sign of collaboration" between the federal government and Penang.
 It was given priority in the New Economic Policy championed under the administration of Abdul Razak Hussein, who said that this project "will change the outlook of George Town from a colonial heritage to a city reflecting a Malaysian society".

 Plans for a civic centre in central George Town were announced publicly as early as 18 November 1970 as the Penang Urban Centre.
 The state government selected Singaporean architectural firm Architects Team Three (AT3) for the CAPU, with Lim Chong Eu's brother Chong Keat as its lead architect.
 Ove Arup was selected as the civil and structural engineer.

 Although Lim Chong Keat established his reputation in Singapore through the Jurong Town Hall and the DBS Building, the selection was accused of being nepotistic.
 Consultation fees for all development firms in the CAPU including AT3 amounted to RM4.8 million in 1974, a figure disputed by opposition politicians who alleged that RM10 million was paid to AT3 alone.
 Throughout 1971, the CAPU conducted extensive planning studies for the project.
 A report dated August 1972 noted that the project should be located on a 22.4 acre site bounded by Penang Road, Prangin Road, Magazine Road and Beach Street, with parking for 3,000 vehicles.
 Academics from the University of Penang and a traffic consultant provided additional input for the project.

 Lim Chong Keat designed the entire complex in five phases, where the main structure occupies the first two.
 Location-wise, it was designed to link with a then-proposed coastal highway system that leads southwards to a cross-strait linkage and the Penang International Airport.
 Construction of the first phase was projected to raise the total revenue in the region from RM114,000 in 1974 to RM3 million in 1984, which was planned as funds for maintenance and upkeep for the complex's amenities.